Animatron/player/doc/scripting.md

 	circle.trans(
 		[0, 5],                      // 1
-		[[circle.x, circle.y],       // 2
+		[[0, 0],                     // 2
-		 [circle.x + 100, circle.y], // 3
+		 [100, 0],                   // 3
 		C.E_DEF                      // 4
 	);

 1. Defining a time range for our transition: from 0 to 5 secs
-2. Defining a start point which is current circle position and
+2. Defining a start point RELATIVE to our current position
-3. An end point which is a X plus 100 pixels
+3. An end point RELATIVE to current position
 4. And define an Easing function (which will discuss a little bit later)

 Ok, now we know how to create elements and how to animate them so let's define our first click handler.